 - Meat: Sucuk, spicy Turkish sausageSpreads: Jams, Honey, Butter, Kaymak, or clotted cream, a spreadable, fatty treat also popular around the Balkans

-- Cheese: a salty cheese, like a Turkish cheese or Greek feta
+- Cheese: a salty cheese, like a Turkish cheese

 - Tea: Black Turkish Tea